Governance Without the Monolith

 The kind that:

-- believes control is something you add to delivery after the fact, like a compliance garnish sprinkled over a plate of operational chaos.
+- treats control like something you add after delivery, like a compliance garnish sprinkled over a plate of operational chaos

-They need traceability, testing evidence, release discipline, and operational resilience.
+They need traceability, testing evidence, release discipline, operational resilience, and accountability.

-And they need someone, somewhere, to be able to answer one very simple question with something better than vibes:
+They need someone, somewhere, to answer one very simple question with something better than vibes:

 What changed, why did it change, how was it tested, who approved it, what risk remains, and why is it safe to release?